Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 This dish works as a light dessert or a side dish for pork.

-Blueberries are packed with antioxidants and add wonderful flavor to this breakfast favorite.
+Blueberries are packed with nutrients and add great flavor to this breakfast treat.

 This combination of puff pastry, Brie and cranberries makes for a tasty, festive appetizer.